kschuler/ling172/datasets/readme.md

+# Datasets

-Datasets use in Fall 2021 for LING 172
+Datasets used in Fall 2021 for LING 172.